tonytsheng/DBHUB/POSTGRESQL/PGACTIVE/readme.md

 pg902:5432 postgres@app=>* commit;
 COMMIT
 ```
 After you generate conflicting in flight transactions, check the pgactive_conflict_history to check what has been resolved.
+Note the query below is just for one single transaction that was in conflict, since the pgactive_conflict_history is organized by conflict_id.
 ```
 pg901:5432 postgres@app=> select conflict_id
   , local_conflict_time